apiel/zicBox/NOTE.md

     --> how to trigger save??
         maybe AudioPluginHandler.serialize should became an audioPlugin, then could be trigger from components

+- TODO ?? auto save, instead to always save, only save if something changed to do this, would need the each plugin have a way to keep track change, either with keeping the time of the last update or simply with a boolean

 - TODO yellow button to select the views
     - short click on yellow button will toggle to the next view
     - long press, combine with the 12 params buttons give access directly to a given params view